 Another aspect of our spiritual warfare is that of resistance.
 We are called to resist the devil.
 The term “resist” basically means to stand, to stand invincibly or successfully.
 We can stand firm and remain invincible because of the sacrifice Jesus made on the cross.
 Jesus was victorious over Satan at the cross.
 As God’s people, we are victorious over Satan because of Jesus.
 We can successfully resist Satan as we stand in right relationship with Christ.
 Since we are in Christ, and He has all authority in heaven and earth, we are in the only place of victory.

 Ephesians 6 speaks of our spiritual armor.
 With the exception of the sword, this armor is defensive in nature.
 We have the victory; it has been won we simply need to stand our ground.
-Satan has been defeated at the cross (Col. 2:8-15) and made powerless (Heb.
-2:14-15).
+Satan has been defeated at the cross (Colossians 2:8-15) and made powerless (Hebrews 2:14-15).
 The believer needs to stand in his rightful position in Christ as victor; Jesus has already won the battle.

 The Holy Spirit of God shows us the way to righteousness and restoration.
 Satan attempts to convince us that we are so bad that God wouldn’t want anything to do with us.
 He seeks to convince us that there is no forgiveness for what we have done or that we have committed the unpardonable sin.